NSHipster/articles/2012-10-08-at-compiler-directives.md

 ## Exception Handling

 Objective-C communicates unexpected state primarily through `NSError`.
-Whereas other languages would use exception handling for this, Objective-C relegates exceptions to truly exceptional behavior, including programmer error.
+Whereas other languages would use exception handling for this, Objective-C relegates exceptions to truly exceptional behavior.

 `@` directives are used for the traditional convention of `try/catch/finally` blocks: